Trump’s new trade rep poised to take stern stance on China

 The Senate voted 82-14 Thursday to confirm the 69-year-old Lighthizer to serve as U.S. trade representative.
 The job will empower him to renegotiate and enforce trade deals, many of which the new president has condemned as destroyers of American jobs.

-A fixture in Washington trade policy circles for nearly four decades, Lighthizer has built a reputation as a shrewd negotiator.
+A fixture in Washington, D.C., trade-policy circles for nearly four decades, Lighthizer has built a reputation as a shrewd negotiator.
 And like the president who chose him, Lighthizer represents a departure for a Republican Party that for decades favored the free flow of global trade as a boon to economic growth.

 Most Read Stories